-- Sling wear at all times (except below) with abduction pillow in place, including sleep. - Sling may be removed with arm dangling down (pendulum) and the patient can lean to the side to provide space for axillary hygiene and don/doff garments (surgical arm first in/last out) without any active abduction. - Sling may be removed if sitting in a chair or desk and arm supported. - Sling should be removed for exercises 3-5 x per day (as below) - Small/medium: wean sling over 1-2 days beginning at 4 weeks - Large/massive: wean sling over 1-2 days beginning at 6 weeks - Exercises - Please teach supine, passive, well-arm (or wand-) assisted range of motion.
+- Sling wear at all times (except below) with abduction pillow in place, including sleep. - Sling may be removed with arm dangling down (pendulum) and the patient can lean to the side to provide space for axillary hygiene and don/doff garments (surgical arm first in/last out) without any active abduction. - Sling may be removed if sitting in a chair or desk and arm supported. - Sling should be removed for exercises 3-5 x per day (as below) - Note: If pathway not specified, default to large/massive - Small/medium: wean sling over 1-2 days beginning at 4 weeks - Large/massive: wean sling over 1-2 days beginning at 6 weeks - Exercises for small/medium pathway - Please teach HEP: supine, passive, well-arm (or wand-) assisted range of motion.
 3-5 times per day (depending on level of stiffness) - Max forward flexion 130°, max external rotation 30° until end of Phase 1 - Patients are not expected to achieve this early on, but as this range is progressively achieved, do not exceed this range until end of Phase 1 - For patients with difficulty performing the exercise properly, wand can be held in line with the body as a "force multiplier".
-Alternatively, table-top step-backs can be used. - Please teach pendulums for 3 x per day - Ok for light hand/wrist/finger motion (knife and fork, smartphone, typing).
-No weight bearing. - Avoid passive tension across repaired rotator cuff tendon(s) (no excessive cross body adduction for supraspinatus repairs, and no IR up the back) - Therapy visits: - Once per week for patients that are not overly stiff until end of phase 1 - Twice per week for patients who are overly stiff in therapist's judgement - Goal to achieve 90° passive elevation and 30° passive ER at 0° abduction by first post-op (10-14 days) - Driving is not recommended during Phase 1 - Dressings should be removed 5 days after surgery (steri-strips left in place) and ok to shower and let water/soap run over wound at that time - No dressing needs to be worn after this time, but band-aids can be used if suture tails are irritated by clothing. - No submersion of the wounds (hot tub, bath, pool) until 2 weeks and wound totally healed
+Alternatively, table-top step-backs can be used. - Please teach HEP: gentle pendulums 3 x per day - Exercises for large/massive pathway - Please teach HEP: gentle pendulums 3 x per day. - Please teach HEP: table top step-backs (max 90°) and table top ER (max 30°). - Ok for light hand/wrist/finger motion (knife and fork, smartphone, typing).
+No weight bearing. - Avoid passive tension across repaired rotator cuff tendon(s) (no excessive cross body adduction for supraspinatus repairs, and no IR up the back) - Therapy visits: - Once per week for patients that are not overly stiff until end of phase 1 - Twice per week for patients who are overly stiff in therapist's judgement - Goal to achieve 90° passive elevation and 30° passive ER at 0° abduction by first post-op (10-14 days) - Driving is not recommended during Phase 1 - Dressings should be removed 5 days after surgery (steri-strips left in place) and ok to shower and let water/soap run over wound at that time - No dressing needs to be worn after this time, but band-aids can be used if suture tails are irritated by clothing.

+No submersion of the wounds (hot tub, bath, pool) until 4 weeks and wound totally healed

-- Education: Patient education about the nature of the surgery, associated precautions and expected rehabilitation progression - Please educate on the fact that load to failure/pull-out strength is only 25% of normal and abduction of only 30 degrees places a force on the repair equivalent to 1 body weight!!
+- Education: Patient education about the nature of the surgery, associated precautions and expected rehabilitation progression

+- Please educate on the fact that load to failure/pull-out strength is only 25% of normal and abduction of only 30 degrees places a force on the repair equivalent to 1 body weight!!
 Patients need to be careful!

-- Teach patient supine, passive, well-arm/wand-assisted ROM max FF 130/max ER to 30 and pendulums
+- Teach patient HEP as described above

 - Protect rotator cuff repair and create an environment for optimal healing

 - Control pain, swelling and inflammation

 - Achieve PROM limits established above

 - Establish stable scapula